Kelly Craft: US Ambassador to the United Nations

 On February 22, 2019, Trump announced his intention to nominate Craft to be the next United States Ambassador to the United Nations, replacing Nikki Haley, who had resigned two months prior, after his first replacement choice, Heather Nauert, withdrew herself from consideration.
-US National Security Advisor John Bolton and US Secretary of State Mike Pompeo both agreed that Craft was qualified and the most logical choice to replace Haley.
-Pompeo said she: "has been an outstanding advocate for America's national security and economic interests in Canada and she is extremely well-qualified to do the same at the United Nations."
-On May 2, Trump formally sent Craft's nomination to the United States Senate.
-On June 19, a hearing on her nomination was held before the US Senate Foreign Relations Committee.
+US National Security Advisor John Bolton and US Secretary of State Mike Pompeo both agreed that Craft was qualified and the most logical choice to replace Haley, and Mitch McConnell supported her for the ambassadorship as well.
+Pompeo said she "has been an outstanding advocate for America's national security and economic interests in Canada and she is extremely well-qualified to do the same at the United Nations".
+On May 2, 2019, Trump formally sent Craft's nomination to the United States Senate.
+On June 19, 2019, a hearing on her nomination was held before the US Senate Foreign Relations Committee.
 During the hearing Craft said "Israel ... is the subject of unrelenting bias and hostility in UN venues.
 The United States will never accept such bias, and if confirmed I commit to seizing every opportunity to shine a light on this conduct, call it what it is, and demand that these outrageous practices finally come to an end."
 Although Craft had previously said during her tenure as Ambassador to Canada that she believed there were "good scientists on both sides” of the climate debate, during her confirmation hearing she altered her position, saying that she believed that fossil fuels and human behavior have contributed to climate change.
 Due to her family's connections to the coal industry, she also said she would recuse herself from any UN discussions involving climate change or coal.
-On July 25, 2019, her nomination was reported out of committee by a vote of 15–7, with Democratic Senators Jeanne Shaheen, Chris Coons, and Chris Murphy voting for her, as well as all Republicans.
-On July 30, the US Senate voted 57–33 to invoke cloture on her nomination.
-On July 31, her nomination was confirmed by a vote of 56–34.
+On July 25, 2019, her nomination was reported out of committee by a 15–7 vote, with Democratic Senators Jeanne Shaheen, Chris Coons, and Chris Murphy voting for her, as well as all Republicans.
+On July 30, 2019, the United States Senate invoked cloture on her nomination by a 57–33 vote.
+On July 31, 2019, her nomination was confirmed by a 56–34 vote.

 She was formally sworn in by Vice President Mike Pence on September 10, 2019.
-Craft formally presented her credentials to UN Secretary-General António Guterres on September 12, 2019.
+Craft formally presented her credentials to UN Secretary-General António Guterres on September 12, 2019, saying: "I come to the United Nations not only as the President's emissary, but also as the voice of America's unwavering commitment to democracy, freedom, human rights, and wherever possible, the peaceful resolution of conflicts."